Monogram Pictures: Monogram enters the field of TV

-Monogram cautiously entered the field of television syndication.
-Every studio except Paramount avoided putting its own name on its television subsidiary, fearing adverse reaction from its movie-theater customers.
+Monogram cautiously entered the field of syndicating its own product in November 1951.
+Major studios avoided putting their names on their television subsidiaries, fearing adverse reaction and charges of unfair competition from their movie-theater customers.
 Monogram followed suit, christening its TV arm as Interstate Television Corporation.
-Interstate's biggest success was the Little Rascals series (formerly Hal Roach's "Our Gang" comedies, which had been reissued for theaters by Monogram).
-In later years Interstate TV became Allied Artists Television.
+Ralph Branton, a former exhibitor who became a Monogram executive, was named president.
+Interstate's biggest success was The Little Rascals series (formerly Hal Roach's Our Gang theatrical comedy shorts, which had been reissued for theaters by Monogram).
+Interstate further pursued juvenile audiences by distributing Monogram's feature-length westerns with Wild Bill Elliott, and outdoor adventures with Kirby Grant and "Chinook, the Wonder Dog."
+Interstate used the stock title design it created for the Little Rascals shorts when it filmed new TV titles for the Elliott and Grant features.